Study Abroad Scholarships

 - Bachelor’s Degree Scholarship

 If you are a bachelor’s degree student at SPC, you may be eligible for a $2,500 scholarship towards the cost of one of our Study Abroad program.
-Click here to apply.
-The deadline for this scholarship is November 26, 2017.
+The deadline for this scholarship has now passed.

 Creative Way to Fund your study abroad

 Students holding a federal Pell Grant at the time of application to the scholarship or during the study abroad period may be eligible for a grant of up to $5,000.
 All Pell Grant students may apply.
 Please note: 1) The student’s study abroad project must be at least four weeks long; 2) Preference is given to science courses and non-European countries.
 Get details and apply online.
 The deadline for this scholarship is listed on the link and it varies per semester of program.

 - Boren Scholarship

 Students wishing to do an intensive language study abroad for at least one semester may be eligible for an award of up to $10,000.
 Those doing a STEM (science, technology, engineering, mathematics) summer study abroad program of at least eight weeks may be eligible for up to $8,000.
 Please note: programs in Western Europe, Australia, Canada, and New Zealand are not eligible.
 Get details and apply online.
 The deadline for this scholarship is 5 pm EST on February 8, 2018.

 - College Consortium for International Studies (CCIS) Scholarships

 SPC students can also apply for scholarships for CCIS programs.
 Learn more about CCIS Scholarships.
 The deadline for this scholarship is listed on the link and it varies per semester.

 Create and submit an original video by October 13th to be considered for our $4,000 grand prize!
 Learn more.